Laser weapons: Fighting war at the speed of light

 Iain McKinnie, director for science and technology at Raytheon

-A new global arms race
+A new global arms race?

 The development of increasingly powerful laser weapons may ignite a new global arms race with profound implications for international security and stability.

 As laser weapons continue to evolve, they are likely to take on a more prominent role in the future of warfare.
-While they likely cannot replace conventional weapons in all situations, lasers are expected to become increasingly powerful, potentially exceeding 1 megawatt of power within the next couple of decades, which could enable them to engage a wider variety of targets.
+While they won’t be able to replace conventional weapons in all situations, lasers are expected to become increasingly powerful, potentially exceeding 1 megawatt of power within the next couple of decades, which could enable them to engage a wider variety of targets.
 The integration of laser weapons into existing military arsenals may even spur the creation of new types of hybrid weapons that combine the best traits of lasers, missiles, and traditional guns while mitigating their weaknesses, expanding the range of tactical options available to military commanders.

 The advent of laser weapons marks a significant milestone in the evolution of warfare, one that could fundamentally reshape the global security landscape in the years to come.
 While they are a far cry from the laser weapons portrayed in science fiction movies and video games, they offer numerous advantages over conventional weapons like guns and missiles.